bensheridan/getintune.io/support.md

 Make sure to include:

-A short description of the issue or request Steps to reproduce the problem (if applicable) Your device and iOS version 💡 Tips Tap items to check them off your list Use the "+" button to add custom items Swipe left to delete items
+A short description of the issue or request Steps to reproduce the problem (if applicable) Your device and iOS version.